 A New Zealand study published in the journal Alzheimer’s Research & Therapy showed that, compared with a usual diet, patients on a ketogenic diet improved in daily function and quality of life.

 The researchers randomly assigned 26 patients with clinically confirmed diagnoses of Alzheimers Disease to either a ketogenic diet or their usual diet supplemented with low fat healthy eating guidelines for a period of 12 weeks.

-The ketogenic diet group also had a largely positive impact on cardiovascular rick factors.
+The ketogenic diet group also had a largely positive impact on cardiovascular risk factors.
 Half the patients indicated that they would continue the ketogenic diet after the trial.

 The bottom line

-The authors concluded: “our findings suggest that high rates of retention and adherence are achievable in applying a 12-week modified ketogenic diet to Alzheimers Disease patients.
+The authors concluded: “our findings suggest that high retention and adherence rates are achievable in applying a 12-week modified ketogenic diet to Alzheimer’s Disease patients.

-This research is the clearest evidence so far of a positive effect of a ketogenic diet in patients with Alzheimers Disease.
+This research is the clearest evidence so far of the positive effect of a ketogenic diet in patients with Alzheimer’s disease.